 An introductory level medical/surgical nursing course with a focus on common patho-physiological changes in the adult client.
 Emphasis on theories of health and illness.
 The nursing process is used to illuminate nursing care with continued development of assessment, implementation and procedural skills.
+Course no longer offered after Winter 2011.

-PREREQUISITE(S): N101, N102, N 135, BIO 235, BIO 236
+PREREQUISITES: N101, N102, N 135, BIO 235, BIO 236